 Great minds and Nobel prize winners have taught at this university

-1985, Gordachov comes to power comes with Glasnost and Petestroika, the start of the end of the Cold War.
+1985, Gorbachev comes to power comes with Glasnost and Perestroika, the start of the end of the Cold War.

-70000 people march peacefully in 1989, “we are the people” then more events follow.
-The reason the wall falls is the east press secretary makes a mistake and claims that the gov was about to start relaxing the borders.
+70000 people march peacefully in 1989, “We are the people” and then more events follow.
+The reason the wall falls is the East press secretary made a mistake and claims that the gov was about to start relaxing the borders.

-The topography of nazi terror, examines the nerve center of the regn of terror.
+The topography of nazi terror examines the nerve center of the reign of terror.

 Dinner at Brauhaus by Alexanderplatz, I of course had to order the currywurst.
 Highly recommended and easy to find in Germany!

-Take the U to Nordbahnfof to visit the Gedenkstatte Berkiner Mauer, best service and outstanding flavours
+Take the U to Nordbahnfof to visit the Gedenkstatte Berliner Mauer, the best service and outstanding flavors

 After breakfast/ brunch by the Mauer cafe